notmuch/notmuch/doc/man1/notmuch-insert.rst

         does not exist.
 Otherwise the folder must already exist for mail delivery to succeed.

+    ``--keep``
+        Keep the message file if indexing fails, and keep the message indexed if applying tags or maildir flag synchronization fails.
+Ignore these errors and return exit status 0 to indicate succesful mail delivery.

 EXIT STATUS
 ===========

-This command returns exit status 0 if the message was successfully added to the mail directory, even if the message could not be indexed and added to the notmuch database.
-In the latter case, a warning will be printed to standard error but the message file will be left on disk.

-If the message could not be written to disk then a non-zero exit status is returned.
+This command returns exit status 0 on succesful mail delivery, non-zero otherwise.
+The default is to indicate failed mail delivery on any errors, including message file delivery to the filesystem, message indexing to Notmuch database, changing tags, and synchronizing tags to maildir flags.
+The ``--keep`` option may be used to settle for successful message file delivery.

 SEE ALSO
 ========